drts01/notes/stackedit/Giving Interview.md

 	 - What are the stages?
 	 - Continous Delivery vs Deployment
 	 - Feedback
- - When to automate?
+ - Why/When to automate?
+	 - repreated process
-	 - i.e. repreated process, error prone process
+	 - error prone process
+	 - engineer enga
 	 -

 ## Development